s-light/SimpleLedStripController/README.md

-# SimpleLedStripeController
+# SimpleLedStripController
-Simple Controller for RGB-LED-Stripes
+Simple Controller for RGB-LED-Strips